ba-st/Stargate/docs/Architecture.md

 ### Installing and controlling

-Once you ended up with the configuration you must send to the API the message `install`.
+Once you finish configuration you must send to the API the message `install`.
 This will configure the supported routes and the exception handlers on Teapot.

-To start the server, send to the API the message `start` and to stop it `stop`.
+To start the server, send to the API the message `start`.
+Send `stop` to stop it.

 For example: